albinscode/atgenerator/README.md

 npm shall be installed, e.g. `sudo apt-get install npm` on debian systems.

-This application has been tested with a version 0.10.25.
+This application has been tested with node 6 and has been tested successfully with node 7.

+This has been also tested successfully on Windows 10 too.

 INSTALLATION
 ============